About

 Background

-Domestic renewable energy production has been increasing, influencing utility electricity supply operations and creating technical challenges to efficient, cost effective, and reliable grid performance.
+Domestic and diverse energy production has been increasing, influencing utility electricity supply operations and creating technical challenges to efficient, cost effective, and reliable grid performance.
 This, and other reasons including deferred infrastructure investment, have led to a number of federal, regional, and local efforts to modernize the electric grid.
 This modernization includes advancing building technologies and DERs by utilizing “smart controls” and enabling these resources to become “smarter” by being responsive to both occupant and grid needs.

 DOE Funding